vishnudev-p/CIGARETTE-SMOKING-DETECTION-IN-REAL-TIME/README.md

 2. Download the TensorFlow Lite model (`model.tflite`) from this repository using clone.

+3. After cloning into the repo you can execute the code using this command: python TFLite_detection_webcam.py --modeldir=custom_model_lite

-3. Demo video for training model is uploaded below you can just watch and understand it:
+5. Demo video for training model is uploaded below you can just watch and understand it:
      'https://www.youtube.com/watch?v=XZ7FYAMCc4M'